TangJingfan/ve203-notes/rc_note/rc0/rc0.md

 ## Relation, Function and Order

 These are important topics in this course.
 We are discussing interesting relations between numbers, functions and exploring order of things.
+Relation is important for algorithm.

 ```mermaid
     graph